ConfettiFX/The-Forge/README.md

 - extend
    * Existing game engines so that they support more platforms (Starfield ...)
    * Old games (e.g. 20+ years) can be brought back to modern gaming platforms
-   * … and/or write custom game engines from scratch (most notable Supergiant Hades, Hypixel Game Engine)
+   * … and/or write custom game engines from scratch (most notably Supergiant Hades, Hypixel Game Engine)
 - write SDKs (Adreno SDK, Oculus / Qualcomm VR SDKs, Dolby AR SDK, Dolby Vision etc.), enable new technology (Google Stadia, Dolby Vision, Meta App framework etc.)
 - Supports most of the gaming platforms
 As such it is a core part of our service business.

-We offer many platforms (PC, macOS / iOS, Android, Steamdeck, Quest) under the Apacke License Version 2.0 here on Github.
+We offer many platforms (PC, macOS / iOS, Android, Steamdeck, Quest) under the Apache License Version 2.0 here on Github.
 We offer a commercial license for game consoles (Playstation, XBOX, and Switch).